ferrettmerr/soundboard/README.md

 on how to fix it.

 ### SoundboardActivity
-This activity comprises 90% of the application.
-Having MainActivity pass the form data to the SoundboardActivity allows for a more decoupled application.
-This allows multiple entry points into the SoundboardActivity easier then passing in a previously existing call and handler.
+This activity comprises most of the application.
+Having MainActivity pass the form data to the SoundboardActivity allows for a better decoupling of activities.
+This makes multiple entry points into the SoundboardActivity easier then passing in a previously existing call and handler implementation.

 The sounds should be retreived from a server.
-I opted not to do it in this app as pulling data asyncronously and using handlers to update UI was used to make the API calls.
+I opted not to do it in this app as pulling data asyncronously and using handlers to update the UI was used to make the API calls.

-The data should be loaded through a HTTP call which means the data should come back using a handler.
-This was ommited since the data is hardcoded and a handler is used elsewhere in the application

 ## Dream Application
 The following are a list of features that I would love to implement in an application like this:

-Landscape phones and tablets should show like the Novation Launchpad where each button is an image of the sound and a title.
+Landscape phones and tablets should show the sounds like the Novation Launchpad where each button is an image of the sound and a title.
 This grid view should be scrollable and each button rearrangeable by drag and drop.

 User created and shareable custom boards where they can drag sounds from an organzied list/tab view that is like the iOS facbook menu (Facebook app, main screen, hit menu in top left).